pedroka-dev/Bannerlord-Iron-Will/README.md

 - Removed TownStealCrimeRating and VillageStealCrimeRating max of 60
 - Removed unecessary penalty for high crime rating
 - No penalty to prosperity / hearth if there is no steal quantity
-- Added encounter game menu when detected.
-The player can either bribe, persuade, call friendly gang leader support or give back.
-- Persuade and Bribe values are configurable (XML file or MCM)

 </details>